-First I will quote myself from Why is Bingeing not Bingeing when You are Recovering from Restricted Eating? to recap some of what we know thus far when it comes to BED and NES:
+First I will quote myself from Bingeing Is Not Bingeing to recap some of what we know thus far when it comes to BED and NES:

 “One researcher at the forefront of these distinct conditions unrelated to the REDS is Albert Stunkard.
 Stunkard is suggesting through his research that binge eating disorder (BED) not only is rare, but also is likely a marker of other psychopathological disorders and not a distinct disorder in and of itself.

 Unfortunately both BED and night eating syndrome (NES) are being identified and diagnostically defined so far through the observation of measurable symptoms and self-reported questionnaire responses rather than determining what, if any, neuroendocrine genotypes may underpin these unrelated conditions.

 Both are defined in the appendices of the DSM-IV but must be classified as ED-NOS (eating disorder not otherwise specified) for the purpose of diagnosing patients at present.